SupurCalvinHiggins/212-fall-2015/labs/lab-06/readme.md

    `singly_linked_list.md`.
 2. Give a formula for the worst-case **percent memory overhead** of an instance of your linked list containing $n$ elements.
 The percent memory overhead is percentage of bytes used to store non-element data.
-For example, if a data structure used $8$ bytes to store $4$ bytes of elements, it would have a percent memory overhead of
+For example, if a data structure used $8$ bytes of non-element data to store $4$ bytes of elements, it would have a percent memory overhead of
    $\frac{8}{8 + 4} = \frac{2}{3}$ or approximately 66%.
 Record your answer under **Space Complexity** in
    `singly_linked_list.md`.
 3. Compare the worst-case **percent memory overhead** of a grow-by-doubling dynamic array to your linked list.
 In the